codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, a new function `apply_filter` is added to apply a filter to the images during the slideshow.
+a new function `apply_filter` is added to apply a filter to the images during the slideshow.
 The example usage is updated to include the option to apply a filter (`'f'`).
 Adjust the `image_paths`, `csv_file`, and `summary_file` variables as needed.

-Certainly!
 Let's add one more feature to allow the user to rotate the displayed images during the slideshow.
 We'll create a function called `rotate_image` for this purpose.

 ```python
 import cv2